FAQs about the New Hampshire Courts Return to Full Operations

 Is the Superior Court conducting any hearings?

-The Superior Court is conducting in-person hearings for most matters, although some previously scheduled remote hearings are continuing.
-All emergency matters and time-sensitive subjects that involve people’s liberty, such as bail hearings, plea hearings that result in the release of a defendant and other criminal and civil matters the parties deem urgent, are being conducted in person.
-For example, a pretrial hearing to resolve issues that would help the parties settle a case may constitute an urgent matter.
+The Superior Court is conducting in-person hearings for most matters.
+Please see Superior Court Administrative Order 2017-002 (3rd Am).
 If you are unsure please contact the clerk of court in the court in which your case was filed.
 You may reach the clerk by contacting the Information Center at 1-855-212-1234.

 What about my deadlines for filing or responding to a motion?
 Have those been moved?

-All deadlines set forth in court rules, court orders, statutes, ordinances, administrative rules, administrative orders or otherwise that were moved to May 4 are still in effect.
-Filings which would have a response come due after the May 4 extension have not had their deadlines changed.
+All deadlines set forth in court rules, court orders, statutes, ordinances, administrative rules, administrative orders or otherwise in effect.

 Please note that the first two emergency orders did not toll the deadlines, but instead extended the deadlines to May 4, 2020.